mikelee1313/SPO-Sharing-Scripts/Readme-Get-and-Remove-SPOSharingLinks.md

+- **Detection mode output (CSV) cannot be used as input for remediation.**
+- Two modes: Detection (inventory/report) and Remediation (direct action).
+- Input for remediation must be a simple list of site URLs, NOT a detection report.

+---

 # SharePoint Online Sharing Links Management Scripts

-> **⚠️ WARNING:** Removing sharing links (`Remediation` mode) is a permanent action.
-Any links previously shared will stop working immediately.
+> **⚠️ WARNING:** Removing sharing links in Remediation mode is permanent.
+Any previously distributed links will stop working immediately.

 ## Overview

-These PowerShell scripts provide a robust, auditable way to inventory and remediate sharing links across all SharePoint Online sites in your Microsoft 365 tenant.
-They support a two-step workflow—first reporting, then selectively converting Organization sharing links to direct permissions and optionally removing sharing links and cleaning up empty/corrupted sharing groups.
+These PowerShell scripts help you inventory and remediate Organization sharing links across SharePoint Online in Microsoft 365.
+- **Detection mode** inventories all sharing links and outputs a CSV report.
+- **Remediation mode** converts users with Organization sharing links to direct permissions and removes those links/groups.

+There are two script versions:
 - **Get-and-Remove-SPOSharingLinks-pnp2x.ps1** – For PnP.PowerShell 2.x
 - **Get-and-Remove-SPOSharingLinks-pnp3x.ps1** – For PnP.PowerShell 3.x